Update for January, 2020: We’ve finally entered a new decade as 2020 begins. Here’s our updated article with the top countries to invest in 2020.

 Furthermore, Malaysia is the only place in Asia where foreigners can buy land on a freehold basis.
-Plenty of countries (such as the other two on this list) let you own a condo unit as a foreigner… but not landed houses.
+Plenty of countries (like the other two on our list) let you own a condo as a foreigner… but not landed houses.

 These factors certainly make Malaysia one of the best counties to invest in for 2018.
 However, the ringgit already started appreciating in value.
 It probably won’t stay at a historically low rate for much longer.

-Cambodia is one of Asia’s least developed countries but among its fastest growing too.
-This small nation in the heart of Indochina progressed rapidly over the past few decades and is now open for business.
+Cambodia is one of Asia’s least developed countries but among its fastest growing.
+This small nation in the heart of Indochina progressed rapidly over the past few decades and is open for business now.

-Like many other frontier markets, Cambodia has a track record of avoiding recession.
-They skipped the 2008 Financial Crisis, the tech bubble of the early 2000s, along with the Asian Financial Crisis of 1997.
+Like some other frontier markets, Cambodia has a record of avoiding recession.
+They skipped 2008’s Financial Crisis, the tech bubble of the early 2000s, along with the Asian Financial Crisis of 1997.

 Meanwhile, Cambodia barely slowed down at all.
-Their economy maintained growth rates exceeding 7% the whole time.
+Their economy maintained high GDP growth rates exceeding 7% the whole time.

 Cambodia’s capital of Phnom Penh is developing in a way nobody ever imagined twenty years ago.

-The nation’s story of progress still continues to this day.
+The nation’s story of progress still continues today.
 Expats who have lived in Southeast Asia for decades are saying Phnom Penh looks similar to Bangkok during the 1980s.

-Every sign, from tourist arrival numbers to demographics, is showing that Cambodia will tread a path similar to its more developed neighbors too.
+Every sign from tourist arrival numbers to demographics is showing Cambodia will walk a path similar to its more developed neighbors too.

-Chinese investors are building hotels which approach full-occupancy.
+Chinese investors are building hotels approaching full-occupancy.
 The Japanese government is financing railways and roads.
-Institutions like the Asian Development Bank, World Bank, and IMF predict growth of around 7% until at least 2020.
+Groups such as the Asian Development Bank (ADB), World Bank, and IMF predict growth of around 7% until at least 2020.

-Better yet, pro-business laws and lax foreign ownership restrictions mean investing in Cambodia is easier than practically anywhere else in Asia.
+Better yet, pro-business laws and no foreign ownership restrictions make Cambodia easier to invest in compared to practically anywhere else in Asia.

 Perhaps more importantly, the Philippines has a perk which few other places do.
 They boast a large pool of low-cost labor which isn’t just skilled and tech-savvy, but also fluent in English.

-Tech and outsourcing firms, among countless other businesses, are expanding into the Philippines as a result.
-Microsoft and Google are among the nation’s biggest foreign investors.
-Of course, regulars like Coca-Cola, P&G, and Nestle are well-established too.
+Tech and outsourcing firms, among countless other businesses, are choosing to expand into the Philippines as a result.
+Microsoft and Google are among the biggest foreign investors.
+Of course, regulars like Coca-Cola, P&G, and Nestle are all well-established too.

 The Philippines’ population will grow rapidly from its current 103 million to almost 150 million before the year 2050.

 With that said, property in the Philippines is overvalued compared to elsewhere in Asia.
-Buying a condo in Manila costs around as much as in Kuala Lumpur or Bangkok – both far more developed cities.
+Buying a condo in Manila costs around as much as in Kuala Lumpur or Bangkok.
+Both are significantly more developed cities.